On equal-input and monotone Markov matrices: Introduction

 A seemingly unrelated concept, at least at first sight, is the following.
 Consider the standard simplex of $d$-dimensional probability vectors,

 which is a compact convex set.
-Its extremal elements are the standard (row) basis vectors $e_i$ with $1\leqslant i \leqslant d$.
-One can introduce the partial order of \emph{stochastic monotonicity} on $\PP_d$ by saying that $x$ is \emph{dominated} by $y$, written as $x\preccurlyeq y$, when $\sum_{i=m}^{d} x_i \leqslant \sum_{i=m}^{d} y_i$ holds for all $1\leqslant m \leqslant d$; see Eq.~\eqref{eq:stoch-ord} below for an alternative formulation.
+Its extremal elements are the standard (row) basis vectors $e_i$ with $i \in [d\ts ] \defeq \{ 1, \ldots, d \}$.
+One can introduce the partial order of \emph{stochastic monotonicity} on $\PP_d$ by saying that $x$ is \emph{dominated} by $y$, written as $x\preccurlyeq y$, when $\sum_{i=m}^{d} x_i \leqslant \sum_{i=m}^{d} y_i$ holds for all $m \in [d\ts ]$; see Eq.~\eqref{eq:stoch-ord} below for an alternative formulation.
 The corresponding partial order is well defined also on the positive multiples of $\PP_d$, called \emph{level sets}, hence extendable to convex combinations.
 Further, it is consistent on the entire positive cone, where two vectors can at most be compared when they lie in the same level set.
 This notion has its origin in an important class of stochastic processes \cite{Daley} that show up in many places in probability theory and its applications \cite{KK,Lind,Ki}.
+Though practically perhaps most relevant in various economic contexts, stochastic monotonicity induces another class of matrices with a lot of internal structure, which is relevant in the embedding context, as we shall explain below.

-A Markov matrix $M = (m^{}_{ij})^{}_{1\leqslant i,j\leqslant d}$ is called \emph{stochastically monotone}, or \emph{monotone} for short, when the mapping $x\mapsto x M$ preserves stochastic monotonicity; compare \cite{Daley,KK}.
+A Markov matrix $M = (m^{}_{ij})^{}_{1 \leqslant i,j \leqslant d}$ is called \emph{stochastically monotone}, or \emph{monotone} for short, when the mapping $x\mapsto x M$ preserves stochastic monotonicity; compare \cite{Daley,KK}.
 It is well-known that $M$ is monotone if and only if its rows $m^{}_i = (m^{}_{i1}, \ldots, m^{}_{id}) = e^{}_{i}\ts M$ are ordered accordingly with increasing row numbers, meaning $m^{}_i \preccurlyeq m^{}_j$ for all $i\leqslant j$.
 More generally, the concept of being monotone is well defined for all non-negative matrices with equal row sums, which simply are multiples of Markov matrices.
 Then, preserving the partial order means that an inequality in one level set is turned into the corresponding one in another.
 The monotone Markov matrices in $\cM_d$ form a closed convex set, which we denote by $\mon$.
 All elements of $\mon$ have trace $\geqslant 1$, and the extremal points of $\mon$, as detailed in Lemma~\ref{lem:convex} below, are the $\binom{2d-1}{d}$ monotone Markov matrices with entries in $\{0,1\}$.
 Monotone Markov matrices appear in many contexts; see \cite{KK,Lind} as well as \cite[Ch.~3]{Ki} for examples.